 Marash is an historical city that whenever you encounter a place called Germanikeia during the Roman and Byzantine ages in world literature is Marash today.
 The Ummayad Caliph Muawiyah of Islamic history and Alexander the Great of world history once ruled the city.

-Marash was able to preserve the ancient town – its old adobe houses, the ancient walls, forts and markets were still regular sightings.
+Marash was able to preserve the ancient town, its old adobe houses, the ancient walls, forts and markets were still regular sightings.
 And at the same time, they were able to reinvent the city in a modern stylish way.
 Marash is now filled with branded and local shops, decorated with inviting lights at night that make their new streets glamorous.

-People from all over the world visit Marash for its delicious and unconventional ice cream or dondurma.
+People from all over the world visit Marash for its unconventional ice cream or dondurma.
 They are selling it like a kebab on hooks, without melting.
 It is the ice cream that you bite, served in plate like a piece of cake.

-The locals are amazing people.
+The locals were amazing people.
 I was deeply touched with our host who showed us his utmost care.
 I am forever grateful to Dr Murat Ozdemir and to his family.
 Language has been never a barrier, they talked with sincerity and with all truthfulness, even for kids – there were random kids who told us to take care always and may we have all the strength and goodness in our travel and on everything we do.
 Man, their kids talked like grownups.